alex-kings/brio-project/PROGRESS.md

 /!\ assumption made in track generation algorithm: Two consecutive pieces can never collide with each other.
 /!\ 2nd assumption: parts of different levels do not collide!

+What to do if the placeable piece has no connectors available left?